 MarinBio’s expert team blends microbiology, genetics, biochemistry, biophysical chemistry and cell biology expertise with molecular biology and product development experience to achieve rapid results in a wide range of applications.
-Whether it is identifying a specific gene, manipulating or cloning a gene or producing and characterizing protein drug product from a cloned gene or identifying/characterizing a drug metabolite, MarinBio makes it happen successfully for contracting clients.
+Whether it is identifying a specific gene, manipulating or cloning a gene or producing and characterizing a protein drug product from a cloned gene or identifying/characterizing a drug metabolite, MarinBio makes it happen successfully for contracting clients.

 MarinBio’s professional scientists are expert at analysis and manipulation of cells, genes, protein drugs or other biologics and small molecule or large molecule pharma or natural product drugs including, as follows: